richavijay19/CF_Tableau_Influenza/README.md

 The second part of the influenza project concentrated on to draw insights from the same Influenza data using  data visualization techniques  of Tableau.
 I created composition & comparision charts( Pie, Bar, Column, Tree Map), temporal, spatial, and textual charts.
 Since the scope of the project required looking for insights to prepare for the next season, I also generated a forecast.I also created some Statistical visualization like histogram , Box Plots,scatter plots and bubble charts to look at the distribution of variable and correlation betweeen different variables.

-In Tableau’s dashboard, I produced a report with my findings along with recommendations and video-recorded the insights for the stakeholders.
+In Tableau’s dashboard, I produced [report](https://public.tableau.com/app/profile/richavijay/viz/PreparingforInfluenza_2_9_StorytellingwithDataPresentations/Story1) with my findings along with recommendations and [video-recorded](https://www.youtube.com/watch?v=97AySHvD8p0) the insights for the stakeholders.